-When a user enters or modifies a limit order or enters a quote, the user can optionally request T7 to perform a Price Reasonability Check on the limit price of the order or quote, and to reject the order or quote, if it fails the check.
-The Price Reasonability Check is obligatory for stop limit orders.
+When a user enters or modifies a limit order or enters a quote, the user has to perform a Price Reasonability Check on the limit price of the order or quote.
+If the price reasonibility check fails the order or quote is rejected.
+A user can authorise the limit by sending the order or quote once again without performing the price reasonability check.